jig1314/SupplyChain/README.md

   <img src="https://user-images.githubusercontent.com/10623036/181141998-c5633d74-2bac-4cda-919a-eceb32dfa086.png">
 </p>

 The warehouse management application allows its users to create and manage warehouses and receive and ship items.
-When the users perform these transactions, the web service publishes messages to a table in it's database that serves as an outbox table.
+When the users perform these transactions, the web service publishes messages to a table in its database that serves as an outbox table.
 The message is then published to a message broker.
-The inventory management web service is subscibed to receive the messages published by the warehouse management system.
+The inventory management web service is subscribed to receive the messages published by the warehouse management system.
 The inventory service updates its inventory tables to reflect the current state of the warehouse.
 The users can use the inventory management application to view reports of the warehouse inventory.

 An Azure Service Bus was used as the message broker. (https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) Also, both webservices use a .NET library called CAP to help handle the message bus communication. (https://cap.dotnetcore.xyz/)